-Specialty Drugs
+Specialty Drugs:

 A Specialty Drug is a type of prescription drug available on the formulary that is complex and expensive.
 Specialty Drugs are used to treat serious and/or chronic health conditions such as rheumatoid arthritis, HIV and hepatitis C. Often times these drugs require intensive monitoring and are available through a specialty pharmacy program.
-The Specialty pharmacy program may require the drug be purchased through a defined specialty vendor.
-If such a drug is purchased through a retail pharmacy, you will be responsible for the full cost of the drug.
-If such a drug is purchased through recognized specialty retail pharmacies, normal tier cost-sharing will apply.
+The Specialty pharmacy program may require the drug be purchased through a defined specialty vendor or covered through a specific benefit (i.e. medical versus pharmacy).
+If such a drug is purchased through recognized specialty pharmacies, specialty tier cost-sharing will apply.